 1. Why Advertise with Apple: A Unique Paid Channel

-The mobile app advertising space is dominated by paid social networks (e.g., Facebook/Meta, Tiktok, and SnapChat) and in-app advertising ad networks (Applovin, Vungle, Adcolony, Ironsource, etc.).
+Paid social networks dominate the mobile app advertising space (e.g., Facebook/Meta, Tiktok, and SnapChat) and in-app advertising ad networks (Applovin, Vungle, Adcolony, Ironsource, etc.).

-There’s also Google App Ads, called UAC by practitioners, another option with confusing logic due to mixing placement types without much control or transparency.
-There are alternatives, but the ones above span the bulk of ad spend on app ads.
+There are also Google App Ads, called UAC by practitioners, another option with confusing logic due to mixing placement types without much control or transparency.
+There are alternatives, but the ones above span most ad spend on app ads.

-And then there’s Apple Search Ads, a channel fundamentally different from any other paid app marketing channels for a number of reasons.
+And then there’s Apple Search Ads, a channel fundamentally different from any paid app marketing channels for several reasons.

 What Are Apple Search Ads?
 A Prime Placement in the App Store

-Either way, ASA clearly offers unparalleled placement, directly within the App Store, which is visited by 600 million unique visitors every week.
+Either way, ASA offers unparalleled placement directly within the App Store, which is visited by 600 million unique visitors every week.

-Unlike most other ad placement, it’s not located in a third-party app—the App Store is considered a system app, and it isn’t downloaded or removable—and it doesn’t respect the usual ad formats you get elsewhere.
+Unlike most other ad placement, it’s not located in a third-party app—the App Store is considered a system app, and it isn’t downloaded or removable and doesn’t respect the usual ad formats you get elsewhere.

 It’s also the only inventory you buy directly from the platform, which protects you against the large-scale fraud horror stories that have long affected many other sources of inventory on mobile.